Domestic Violence Services for Children

 Cost: Sliding scale available.
 Accepts medical coupons and some insurance.

-Additional Information: Offers a wide range of state-licensed and culturally sensitive counseling services for children, teens, young adults, and their families.
+Additional Information: Offers a wide range of state-licensed and culturally sensitive counseling services for children, teens, young adults, and their families in English and Spanish.
 Our Counseling Center’s services range from brief, highly focused counseling to longer-term services, depending on the need of the youth or family.
 Counseling can be provided at our offices, in the client’s home, schools, or other community settings.
 Our goal is to make counseling as accessible as possible.

 Email: No email provided; phone call required